CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.1 Operating and Control Technology.md

 The safety-relevant parameters of the OT infrastructure SHOULD be documented.
 All software and system components SHOULD be kept in an inventory.
 From this, the product and protocol versions used as well as the responsibilities should emerge.
 The components used SHOULD include any manufacturer restrictions or regulatory requirements such as certifications.
 This documentation and a system inventory SHOULD be kept in a control system, for example.

-In addition, a current network SHOULD document zones, zone transitions, established communication protocols and procedures, and external interfaces.
+In addition, a current network SHOULD document zones, conduit transitions, communication protocols and procedures used, and outside interfaces.
 The interfaces SHOULD consider active network components as well as manual data transfer methods (eg using removable data carriers).
 The documentation SHOULD capture redundancies, IP addresses or ranges, and the assignment to physical security zones.

 Since the documentation contains confidential information, all documents must be stored securely and given a classification regarding protection requirements.